-As an independent curator, Pasquill has most often assembled casts of NY based artists for exhibitions in other cities.
-The Experimental Greenpoint Series was a curatorial project that lasted several years and featured performances by musicians and dance artists in her Greenpoint, Brooklyn home- the program had the opportunity to travel as a showcase for the inaugural launch of The Last Weekend, Upstate NY: designed for and by run NYC’s cultural makers and doers.
-Her other curatorial credits include Merge: An Audio Visual Trip (2015) NY, The Mirror of Us All (2013) NY, Experimental Greenpoint: The Last Weekend (2012) NY, New York Group Show for Source: Maui Interactive Music Festival (2011) HI, Frenetic Grace (2007) Igloo Gallery, OR.
+As an independent curator, Pasquill has assembled the Experimental Greenpoint Series, a curatorial project that lasted several years and featured performances by sound artists, musicians and dance artists in her Greenpoint, Brooklyn home.
+This program had the opportunity to expand and travel outside the city in 2012 for the inaugural launch of The Last Weekend, Upstate NY, now Ontopo: designed for and run by NYC’s cultural makers and doers.
+Her other curatorial credits include Merge: An Audio Visual Trip (2015) NY, The Mirror of Us All (2013) NY, New York Group Show for Source: Maui Interactive Music Festival (2011) HI, Frenetic Grace (2007) Igloo Gallery, OR.